Where to Eat in Panjim, Goa | Updated 2026 Local Guide

-🍛Recommendation: I always love to do walking tours when arriving in a new city and it’s even better when they include food.
-We did the Panjim Food and Drink Walking Tour and it was one of the best i’ve done (You can book it through Viator here) and they’ll take you to a few of the spots mentioned below.
+Tip: I always do a walking tour when I arrive in a new city, and Panjim was no exception.
+We did the Panjim Food and Drink Walking Tour (book it through Viator here) – they take you to a few of the spots below and the local guide pointed out half the places I went back to on my own.

 Table of Contents